pbarban/MastersThesis/Population_Projection.md

 <img src="Population_Projection_files/figure-gfm/unnamed-chunk-4-1.gif" style="display: block; margin: auto;" />

-As shown by the graph above, we undesrtand that the number of older individuals will keep increasing over the years.
+As shown by the graph above, we understand that the number of older individuals will keep increasing over the years.

 # reference